About the NLM Classification

 Changes were made to other class schedules.
 For example:

-Changes were made to Table G (Geographic Notations).
+A change was made to Table G (Geographic Notations).

-One Table G number caption was modified:
+- One Table G number caption was modified: GS3.Scandinavia was changed to Scandinavia and Nordic Countries.

 The genesis of the NLM Classification is a Survey Report on the Army Medical Library, published in 1944, which recommended that the "Library be reclassified according to a modern scheme," and that the new scheme be a mixed notation (letters and numbers) resembling that of the Library of Congress.
 Subsequently a classification committee was formed, chaired by Keyes D. Metcalf and including Mary Louise Marshall who compiled the schedules.
 Medical specialists acted as consultants to the committee.
 Based on the consultants' advice, that of the committee and of the NLM cataloging staff, Ms. Marshall produced a preliminary edition of the Library's Classification, which was issued in 1948.